 HomeKit pairing codes, those little stickers with the QR code and the eight digits included with every accessory, seem to have a knack for getting thrown away or just getting lost somewhere around the home.
 Unfortunately, these codes are crucial to the pairing process, and if you can't track it down, you won't be able to add it back to the Home app.

-Wake Up Light
+Wake Up Light – Sunrise Alarm

-Home Flash for HomeKit
+Signals for HomeKit

-Needless to say, Home Flash is an excellent way of summoning your kids to the dinner table or letting someone know that they are taking a little too much time in the shower.
-Lights around the home can also be set to different colors, making it even more useful.
+Signals for HomeKit is an excellent way of summoning your kids to the dinner table or letting someone know that they are taking a little too much time in the shower.
+Lights around the home can also be set to different colors, making them even more helpful.

 HomeScan for HomeKit